jessieren/VirHostMatcher/README.md

 Requirements
 ---------------

-The source code is written by C++.
-Thus it requires a C++ compiler.
+The source code is written by python and C++.
+Thus it requires python and C++ compiler.
 It works under Windows, Linux or Mac environment.

 Usage